 You can use post-processing tools like Adobe Photoshop or Lightroom to improve and elevate your photograph.
 Art photography is judged by the beauty and meaning it conveys.
 As these two measures are subjective, art photography need not adhere to the rules of photography—the intent of a photo changes based on exposure, light, and composition.
 You can use abstract or surreal subjects and edit creatively, breaking composition rules.

 Unlike commercial photography, art photography does not focus on what sells.
-Therefore, you may not generate a steady income off it.
+Therefore, you may not generate a steady income from it.
 To support yourself, you can apply for an art grant offered by various organizations and government incentives.
 They understand the importance of art photography and support artists who work on it.
 To apply for an art grant, you need to have a good portfolio and write an artist grant application.

 Art Photography Pricing